Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-types-in-typescript.md

 ## Using the types

-Whenever you declare a variable or function, you can annotate the type by using a `: {type}` format.
+When you declare a variable or function, you can annotate the type using a `: {type}` format.

 Let's see how it would look for a variable and function: